Not sure what career to choose? Contact us

 When it comes to actually paying for your course there are plenty of flexible payment options available.
-For example, depending on the course you choose, you may be able to defer your payment through VET FEE-Help in 2016 or a VET Student loan in 2017 or set up split payments or a formalised personal payment plan.
+For example, depending on the course you choose, you may be able to defer your payment through a VET Student loan or set up split payments or a formalised personal payment plan.

 When you enrol, you pay a tuition fee for your course.
 North Coast TAFE offers a wide choice of courses, some that attract government subsidies and some that do not.
 The fees payable will vary, depending on your personal circumstances, your study history and the course you choose.

 If you choose a government subsidised course, and are eligible for a subsidised place in that course, you will pay a reduced fee.

 Also, depending on your personal situation, you may be entitled to a concession or an exemption that will reduce your fee even further.